SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

   - `src/test/resources/application-test.properties` — in-memory H2 + `create-drop`
   - Various integration tests updated to `@ActiveProfiles("test")`, use `@WithMockUser`, include `.with(csrf())` for mutating MockMvc calls, or create fixtures programmatically

-I appended this consolidated error/test-failure log at the end of the Development-Errors-and-fixes document so reviewers can see what failed today, why, and what was done to address each item.
-If anything important was missed from local test runs, provide the failing test class names and failing stack traces and I will integrate those exact lines into the log.

 ## FRONTEND

 # Errors and Fixes Summary